hackerone/observable-web/presentations/webdevcon/notes.md

     }, 100);
 });
 ```

-so, we're building a simple feature and now we got into a callback hell already, and we want to get it to production and maintain it.
+hmm, now we have 3 problems
+- we've introduced a state which makes it harder to test
+- we've gotten into the callback hell!

 also, can someone spot anything wrong in the code?

 ### it's missing curly brace!

+- the code gets harder to maintain as we make more changes.
+- it'll be a hard time for the future maintainers of your code

+### Always code as if the person who ends up maintaining your code is a violent psychopath who knows where you live.

+### Promises

-I can see some people say, c'mon we've got promises. promises make our life easier.. most modern browsers support promises, except for internet explorer and there are polyfills for the older ones.
+I can see some people say, c'mon we've got promises. promises are the new cool stuff.
+promises make our life easier.. most modern browsers support promises, except for internet explorer and there are polyfills for the older ones.

+### can promises save us from the violent psychopath

-### let's see if promises can help us here.
+let's see what promises can do

 - a promise must only resolve once. so, keyboard or any of the dom event can't be promised. in our case, the keyup event cannot be promised.
-- a promise can't be cancelled. when you create a promise it's on it's way to be resolved or rejected. so, settimeout cannot be promised either, as we want to be able to clear timeout.
+- when you create a promise it's on it's way to be resolved or rejected, it can't be cancelled. so, settimeout cannot be promised either, as we want to be able to clear timeout.
 - AJAX request! yay, that's a perfect candidate for promise. infact, there is the fetch api, which returns a promise.

 So, in our simple example only 1 of the 3 can be promised.

 ### solution with promise
 ```javascript